|

 menu items:

 If the page you are viewing contains any frames or iframes, the Save Image of Entire Frame item will provide a menu that contains a list of each top-level frame on the page that may be captured.
-In Firefox 3, check the Arrange to Capture Flash Content menu item to have Page Saver alter certain pages as they load to make it possible to capture the Flash content.
+Check the Arrange to Capture Flash Content menu item to have Page Saver alter certain pages as they load to make it possible to capture the Flash content.
 Enabling this feature may cause some pages that contain Flash content to load incorrectly.
 Learn more.
-PROIn Page Saver Pro, you may also use the toolbar menu to choose a destination for the image (a local file, your computer's clipboard, or, if configured, an FTP, HTTP, or HTTPS server).
+PROIn Page Saver Pro, you may also use the toolbar menu to choose a destination for the image (a local file, your computer’s clipboard, or, if configured, an FTP, HTTP, or HTTPS server).
 The toolbar menu also contains a Send Feedback... item which takes you to a form on the Pearl Crescent web site and a Page Saver Options... item which may be used to open the options window.
-To change the position of the toolbar item or remove it, open the Customize Toolbar window via Firefox's View | Toolbars | Customize... menu item.
+To change the position of the toolbar item or remove it entirely, choose Customize... from the “hamburger” menu or, if you have a menu bar, choose View | Toolbars | Customize....
 Using the Browser Context

 Menu